KiyanShabestary/2023-NLIM-heterogeneity/README.md

 `ext_data` Data obtained from external repositories/papers.
 `figures` Contains the figures that should be obtained after running the script processing source data.
-`output_table` Contains data that was generated after running the script processing source data.
+`output_table` Contains tabulated data that was generated after running the script processing source data.
-`Rdata` Contains compressed data to facilitate the flow between the scripts.
+`Rdata` Contains compressed data to facilitate data flow between scripts.
 `scripts` As the name implies.
 `source data` This folder should contain the source data generated throughout this study.
 Please download and add data from the link pasted above.